UNCLASSIFIED (U)

 9 FAM 203.2-3 Consular role in processing follow-to-join asylees and refugees

 a.
-Consular Officers: Consular officers, particularly those at posts without a USCIS presence or where USCIS does not conduct circuit rides, are required to assist in processing cases of spouses and children of refugees and persons granted asylum (“asylees”).
-Posts with questions about refugee or asylee processing should contact the Office of Field Operations (CA/VO/F), which will coordinate a response with USCIS as appropriate.
+Consular Officers: Consular officers, particularly those at posts without a USCIS presence or where USCIS does not otherwise conduct local processing of Form I-730 petitions in accordance with the Interagency Agreement between USCIS and the Department, are required to assist in processing cases of spouses and children of refugees and persons granted asylum (“asylees”).
+Posts with questions about V92/V93 processing should contact CA/VO/F, which will coordinate a response with USCIS as appropriate.

 b.
-National Visa Center: The National Visa Center (NVC) transmits Form I-730, Refugee/Asylee Relative Petition approved by USCIS to consulates overseas.
+National Visa Center: The NVC transmits Form I-730, Refugee/Asylee Relative Petitions approved by USCIS to consulates overseas.

 c.
 More Information: For more information on role of overseas posts see 9 FAM 203.3-2, Overseas Posts.